-We have entered into the Corporate Funds Management Agreement, for all of the Corporate Funds, to provide the management and administrative services to the Corporate Funds necessary to enable them to carry out their business operations.
+We have entered into the Management Agreement, for all of the Funds, to provide the management and administrative services to the Funds necessary to enable them to carry out their business operations.

-Under the Management Agreements, we are responsible for directly providing, or for arranging other persons or companies to provide, administration services to the Funds, portfolio management services, distribution services for the promotion and sale of the Funds' securities and other operational services.
+Under the Management Agreement, we are responsible for directly providing, or for arranging other persons or companies to provide, administration services to the Funds, portfolio management services, distribution services for the promotion and sale of the Funds' securities and other operational services.
 See "Responsibility for Fund Operations - Management Services for Counsel Funds" in Section 8.
 The agreements contain schedules of the management fee rate and any administration fee rate reimbursement arrangements payable to us by each Counsel Fund, and the schedules are amended each time a new fund is added to either Management Agreement.

-The Trust Funds Management Agreement provides that the Manager may terminate the agreement on 90 days' prior written notice.
-The Corporate Funds Management Agreement provides that either party may terminate the agreement on at least 60 days' prior written notice.
-Either agreement may be terminated immediately if any party to the agreement ceases to carry on business, becomes bankrupt or insolvent, resolves to wind up, or if any party to the agreement is in breach of the terms of the agreement and the breach has continued for at least 30 days without being remedied.
+The Funds' Management Agreement provides that the Manager may terminate the agreement on 90 days' prior written notice.
+The agreement may be terminated immediately if any party to the agreement ceases to carry on business, becomes bankrupt or insolvent, resolves to wind up, or if any party to the agreement is in breach of the terms of the agreement and the breach has continued for at least 30 days without being remedied.